googleapis/google-cloud-cpp-spanner/README.md

 ## Status

-This library is under active development, it is known to be incomplete, and is subject to change without notice.
-We do not recommend that you use this library for experimental code, nor for production workloads.
+This library supports Cloud Spanner at the [Alpha](README.md#versioning) quality level.
+The library should be usable for experimental code, but we do not recommend that you use this library for production workloads.
+Please note that, as is often the case with C++ libraries, we do **not** follow semantic versioning in the Cloud C++ client libraries.
+We make every effort to document backwards-incompatible API changes in the [release notes](#release-notes) below.

 <!-- Start of automatically generated content by ci/generate-badges.sh -->